Elizabeth Ann Seton: Death of William Seton

+Throughout most of their married life, William Seton suffered from tuberculosis.
+By 1803 his condition, exacerbated by the stress of his financial situation, had worsened.
+William's doctors recommending spending time in a warmer climate to recover.
+William sailed to Tuscany in late 1803, accompanied by Elizabeth and Anna Maria, their eldest daughter.
+The younger children stayed in New York with Rebecca Seton.

-Through most of their married life, William Seton suffered from tuberculosis.
-The stress worsened his illness; his doctors sent him to Italy for the warmer climate, with Elizabeth and their eldest daughter as his companions.
-Upon landing at the port of Leghorn, they were held in quarantine for a month, as authorities feared they might have brought yellow fever from New York.
-William died there on December 27, 1803.
-He was buried in the Old English Cemetery in Livorno/Leghorn.
-Elizabeth and her daughter Anna Maria were received by the families of her late husband's Italian business partners, Filippo and Antonio Filicchi, who introduced her to Catholicism.
+However, on landing in Livorno, the authorities held the Seton family in quarantine for a month.
+This was due to fears that they might be carrying yellow fever.
+William died in Livorno on December 27, 1803.
+He was buried in the Old English Cemetery in that city.
+Released from quarantine, Elizabeth and her daughter Anna Maria were made guests by William's Italian business partners, Filippo and Antonio Filicchi.
+During their stay with the Filicchis, Elizabeth was introduced to Catholicism.